mdhiego/parameter-scanner/README.md

 ---

-### Description
+### Technology Overview

-The solution comprises and Autodesk Revit add-in project, a installer project, and a build project to build de add-in project for each supported
+The solution comprises an Autodesk Revit add-in project, an installer project, and a build project to build the add-in project for each supported
-Revit versions generating a single/multi-user installer at the end.
+Revit version.

+- The Revit versions supported are 2020, 2021, 2022, 2023, 2024 and 2025.
+- The languages supported are English (default) and Portuguese.
+- The installer project can generate a single/multi-user installer.
-The solution was organized in a manner that makes it easy to support multiple .NET BIM software programs and versions (e.g. Navisworks).
+- The solution was organized in a manner that makes it easy to support multiple .NET BIM software programs and versions (e.g. Navisworks).

 ### Technologies Used